 Like other anaerobic organisms, anaerobic bacteria do not require oxygen for respiration.
 Rather various organic and even inorganic materials may be used as electron acceptors during this process.

-Here, it is worth noting that some of the anaerobes can tolerate oxygen and even use it for respiration.
+Here, it's worth noting that some of the anaerobes can tolerate oxygen and even use it for respiration.
 For others, however, oxygen cannot be tolerated and is even poisonous to the bacteria.

 Aerobically different bacteria behave differently when grown in liquid culture: